On becoming a Rhodes Ocean Scholar / by Francisco Blaha

 In any case, I enjoyed it and learned a lot.

-A cherry on the cake was to be asked to deliver a valedictory, which I accepted to do under the condition of having colleagues of different gender, race and age with me.
+A highlight was being asked to deliver a valedictory, which I accepted on the condition that I would have colleagues of different genders, origins, and ages with me.

 Perhaps the easiest way to explain what this training meant is to paste below what I said at the end of the graduation ceremony at the Palace of the Grand Master of the Knights of Rhodes. (amazing place)